huckl3b3rry87/VehicleModels.jl/docs/source/index.rst

 Tutorial
 --------

-TODO: Make an IJulia notebook for this

-The examples for this package are available by typing (not there yet!):
+The examples for this package are available by typing:
 ::
  using IJulia
  notebook(dir = Pkg.dir("VehicleModels")*"/examples")

+Then, the ``Three_DOF_ex.ipynb`` can be looked at!

 Citation
 --------